S E A R C H D V D B e a v e r

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

 Max Steiner's score can get very lively and sounds solid via the DTS-HD mono track at 826 kbps.
 There is some depth and the music can overtake the dialogue in a couple of scenes.
 I played with the volume more than once.
-There are no subtitles and my Momitsu has identified it as being a region 'A'-locked.
+There are no subtitles and my Momitsu has identified it as being a region FREE.

 Nice to see another addition of a Scorsese introduction - albeit a short one.
 There is nothing else although the film deserves some discussion beyond Marty's 2-minutes.